BhanushreeK19/AI-Career-Companion-Agent-for-Internship-Matching-and-Interview-Preparation/README.md

 No new environment variables, no new Python packages, and no new frontend packages were required — the feature reuses the existing `GROQ_API_KEY` / `GROQ_MODEL`, the existing PDF/DOCX extractors, and the existing chat UI patterns/CSS.

-## 13. What Was Deliberately Left Unchanged

-- The existing technology stack (React/Vite, FastAPI, SQLAlchemy, Groq, FAISS).
-- The existing internship-matching FAISS index and its build process (`python -m app.services.internship_index`) — a **separate** index/directory is used for the chatbot so the two can never corrupt each other.
-- Existing authentication, resume upload/parsing, internship listing, cover-letter generation, and profile-photo cropping.
-- The existing floating "AI Assistant" product chatbot (`ChatAssistant.jsx`, `/chat/*`) — kept exactly as it was; the new Interview Preparation Agent is fully separate from it.
-- The overall dark visual design (now the default theme, pixel-preserved).